mysmarthub/linuxautofix/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/mysmarthub/linuxautofix)
 ![PyPI - Wheel](https://img.shields.io/pypi/wheel/linuxautofix)
 ![GitHub commit activity](https://img.shields.io/github/commit-activity/m/mysmarthub/linuxautofix)
->Console utility for auto configuration of Linux distributions after installation
+>Console utility for auto-configuration of Linux distributions after installation
 ---

 Description
 ---

->With this utility, you can automate the execution
-> of commands on a Linux system.
-Create your own file
+>With this utility, you can automate the execution of commands on a Linux system.
-> with settings, add the necessary commands to it
-> and start automatic execution when it is necessary.
+Create a settings file with the necessary items, in each item, collect the necessary commands, and start their automatic execution when necessary.

-> With this utility, it is very convenient to
-> perform routine tasks, as well as to configure
-> and install the system after installation.
+>With this utility, it is very convenient to perform routine tasks , as well as configure and install the system after installation.
->
-> The settings file is very simple, suitable
-> even for the most ordinary users.

-> When you run the utility on the command line,
-> the path to the settings file is passed to it as an argument,
-> if the file is not found or another error occurs,
-> the default settings file will be used(if you have one),
-> this file must be located in the same folder as the program being run.
->
-> Build your own commands for different Linux systems,
-> to automate command execution,
-> or to auto-configure different systems after installation.
-> Keep commands for different systems in the same file,
-> add, modify, and delete commands as needed.
+>The settings file is very simple and clear, and all the commands you need for different cases or different systems will be stored in one place.

+>You can create your own files with settings or edit the default settings file, just specify the path to your file when running the script.

+>After starting, the program will prompt you to select the desired item, and then execute all the commands that are stored in the file with the settings under this name.

 ---